 I do make certain exceptions to this rule when it makes sense, though.
 For example, if I have to choose between paying 12 euros for a PAL copy of Silent Hill 2 or 50 bucks to import the American version (may or may not include customs fees), I am most definitely picking the PAL release.
 I may be a 60 Hz snob most of the time, but if the 50 Hz PAL version is that much cheaper, I don’t mind playing at 25 fps instead of 30.

 So, how about all those power adapters, then?
-Obviously, you don’t want to burn down your house just because you wanted to play some Final Fantasy VI, not that those Japanese and American plugs would fit in a wall socket on this side of the planet anyway.
+Obviously, you don’t want to burn down your house just because you wanted to play Shin Megami Tensei on the Super Famicom, not that those Japanese and American plugs would fit in a wall socket on this side of the planet anyway.
 Well, there are a few solutions, depending on the system and the sort of power adapter it uses.
-I’m assuming you’re in Europe for all of these, by the way, but the basic solutions work both ways.
+I’m assuming you’re in the PAL region for all of these, by the way, but the basic solutions generally work both ways.

 In many cases, you can simply buy a PAL region power adapter designed for an NTSC console.
 I’ve bought several of these from a French online retailer called Retro Game Supply, and they have worked extremely well.
 Off the top of my head, I’m using RGS power supplies for my American SNES, AV Famicom + Famicom Disk System (it’s a single adapter), and Neo Geo AES.